TCG Alemdar Submarine Rescue Mother Ship (MOSHIP) entered service with the Turkish Naval Forces Command in January 2017.

 It also incorporates two 3,500kW Rolls-Royce Azipull main propulsion thrusters, providing high manoeuvrability in all directions.
 The ship’s mobility is further enhanced by its controllable twin propeller system, while the on-board Class II dynamic positioning system offers stable position-keeping capability.

-The rescue vessel offers a maximum speed of 18k and an optimum speed of 14k.
+The rescue vessel offers a maximum speed of 18k and optimum speed of 14k.
 It has the ability to travel to a range of 4,500nm at 14k speed with a 30-day autonomy period.

 The MOSHIP can provide emergency life support or towing services for crews of disabled ships, submarines or aircraft wreckages from depths of 600m within three days.